swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/03/19-getting-started-with-structured-concurrency-in-swift/19-getting-started-with-structured-concurrency-in-swift.md

 This is a structured way to check if a task is cancelled, and to handle the cancellation.
 It's clear when the task is cancelled, and you can handle the cancellation in a structured way.

-You can also check if a task is cancelled using the `Task.checkCancellation` method.
+You can also check if a task is cancelled using the ``Task\checkCancellation()`` method.
 This is a structured way to check if a task is cancelled, and to handle the cancellation.
 It's clear when the task is cancelled, and you can handle the cancellation in a structured way.

 ```swift
 try Task.checkCancellation()
 ```

-This will throw a `CancellationError` if the task is cancelled.
+This will throw a ``CancellationError`` if the task is cancelled.
 You can catch this error and handle the cancellation in a structured way.

 ### Blocking and Sleeping Tasks

 If you have blocking or heavy work that you want to run concurrently, you'll need to do so outside of the structured concurrency model.
 This is because blocking or heavy work can cause a performance bottleneck in the global concurrent executor.
-SwiftNIO has the `NIOThreadPool` that you can use to run blocking work concurrently.
-For iOS users, it may be wise to use a `DispatchQueue` for these scenarios.
+SwiftNIO has the ``NIOThreadPool`` that you can use to run blocking work concurrently.
+For iOS users, it may be wise to use a ``DispatchQueue`` for these scenarios.

 If you do decide to add computationally heavy code in structured concurrency, you can use `await Task.yield()` to yield the current task.
 This will allow your Task Executor to run other tasks.
 Doing so can prevent lag spikes, such as UI freezes those that happen on iOS when blocking the main thread.